 - Preserve the integrity of data.

+- Promote the availability of data for authorized users.
 These goals form the confidentiality, integrity, availability (CIA) triad, the basis of all security programs.
 The CIA triad is a security model that is designed to guide policies for information security within the premises of an organization or company.
 This model is also referred to as the AIC (Availability, Integrity, and Confidentiality) triad to avoid the confusion with the Central Intelligence Agency.
 The elements of the triad are considered the three most crucial components of security.

 The CIA criteria are one that most of the organizations and companies use when they have installed a new application, creates a database or when guaranteeing access to some data.
 For data to be completely secure, all of these security goals must come into effect.
 These are security policies that all work together, and therefore it can be wrong to overlook one policy.